suryxnshsingh/Eventsy/README.md

 ### Frontend:

-React.js:Used for building the user interface with a component-based architecture, ensuring reusable and maintainable code.
+React.js:Used for building the user interface with a component-based architecture, ensuring reusable and maintainable code.<br/>
 Axios: For making HTTP requests to the backend APIs.
 React Router: For managing client-side routing and navigation.